 Sleet pellets are usually much smaller than hail, so immediate damage to your home’s exterior is far less likely to occur during a winter storm, but that doesn’t mean they are not harmful.

-When significant amounts of sleet is allowed to build up on your home, particularly on the roof, real problems can begin to spring up, especially if your roof or siding is old and worn out before the storm hits.
+When significant amounts of sleet are allowed to build up on your home, particularly on the roof, real problems can begin to spring up, especially if your roof or siding is old and worn out before the storm hits.

 The Problems Caused by Sleet and Freezing Rain

-• It can cause water to leak into your attic
+- It can cause water to leak into your attic

-• It can further loosen the shingles and cause them to fall off
+- It can further loosen the shingles and cause them to fall off

-• It can create pools of water that eventually become ice dams
+- It can create pools of water that eventually become ice dams

 If too much water is allowed to accumulate this can place undue stress on your roof.
 To prevent this, make sure that you have your roof inspected and replaced (if it needs it) before winter.

 The same problems can afflict older siding.
-Old and worn out siding, whether vinyl, plastic or wood tends to have chips, cracks, holes or open seams that can allow water to get behind them.
+Old and worn-out siding, whether vinyl, plastic, or wood tends to have chips, cracks, holes, or open seams that can allow water to get behind them.

-Make sure your house — including the siding, windows roof and doors — is ready for the winter weather.
+Make sure your house — including the siding, windows roof, and doors — is ready for the winter weather.

 If You Need Work Done, Get a Free Estimate

-For a free estimate on any work, including windows, siding and roofing in MN, contact Schmidt roofing today.
+For a free estimate on any work, including windows, siding, and roofing in MN, contact Schmidt Roofing today.